The adjoint braid arrangement as a combinatorial Lie algebra via the Steinmann relations: The Forest Derivative

 The \emph{category of partitions} $\textsf{Lay}_I$ over $I$ is the linear one-way category with objects the partitions of $I$, hom-spaces formal linear combinations of layered forests

 and morphism composition the linearization of layered forest composition,

-\begin{remark} Recall that categories of forests of this kind, subject to various relations, can often be interpreted as the structure for operads, with morphism composition providing the operadic composition.
-In the case of the category of partitions, the structure preventing an operadic structure is the layering.
-Operads cannot `see' the layering because an operad models a forest as a tensor product of trees. \end{remark}
+\begin{remark} Categories of forests of this kind, subject to various relations, can often be interpreted as the structure for (symmetric May) operads with morphism composition providing the operadic composition, see \autoref{sec:lunes}.\footnote{\ note this correspondence between categories and operads, which appears in the theory of real hyperplane arrangements \cite[Section 15.9]{aguiar2017topics}, is slightly different to the correspondence which says that an operad is a symmetric multicategory with one object} In the case of the category of partitions, the structure preventing an operadic structure is the layering.
+Operads cannot `see' the layering because an operad models a forest as a tensor product of trees.
+However, a less structured version of operads was recently given in \cite[Chapter 4]{aguiar2020bimonoids} which formalizes the current situation.
+The linear category $\textsf{Lay}_I$ perspective we take in this paper is \cite[Section 4.2.3]{aguiar2020bimonoids}. \end{remark}

 The category of partitions is freely generated by cuts $\mathcal{V}$, which follows from the fact that every layered forest has a unique decomposition into cuts.
 See \autoref{sec:lunes} for an important interpretation of this category in terms of the braid arrangement.
 We also show in \autoref{sec:lunes} that the category of partitions acts on faces and top-lunes of both the braid arrangement and the adjoint braid arrangement.